What is the deep litter bedding system?

 So how do you get started?
 Easy.
 Pack your stall FULL of shavings.
 I mean FULL.
 I would start with at least 12-18 inches of shavings from wall to wall.
 Also, bank the walls.
 Several feet up.
 The banking of the walls can help to prevent your horse from getting cast, and also serves as your supply of fresh shavings to top off the bed.

 This stall is deep with rice hulls.
 Pick the gross, add fresh on top.

 To clean the stall, it’s very quick and easy.
 Simply remove the manure, and the wet spots.
 You will need to learn where your horse likes to urinate.
 To get the wet spot out, gently and carefully peel away the top layer of the bed, remove the wet, and put the top layer back.
 For this method, do not sift, toss, or move the bedding around.
 The goal is to have the bottom layer packed down and thick, with a fluffy new top layer.
 When you are done removing the waste, add a new layer of shavings from the banked sides to the middle.
 You will find that you use considerably less shavings than going to the bin and back, although you will do this weekly or so to refill the banks.

 Some folks do not remove the wet spots, letting them compact and ferment under all of those daily layers.
-For me, I have learned that this can increase the ammonia in the stall (Icky and dangerous) and it can also create a nightmare at the mat seams or the dirt floor underneath where the urine seeps through.
+For me, I have learned that this can increase the ammonia in the stall (Icky and dangerous) and it can also create a nightmare with warped mats or soggy floors as the urine seeps through.